British Columbia: Baseball Hotbed

 It also made him the all-time leader in post season wins by a Canadian.

-With his four punch-outs against the Diamondbacks in Game 1 of the NLCS, Francis became the all time Canadian leader in post-season strikeouts with 12, trailed only by Ontario’s Kirk McCaskill (10), Moncton, New Brunswick’s Rheal Cormier (10), and Ron Taylor (9).
+With his 4 punchouts against the Diamondbacks in Game 1 of the NLCS, Francis became the all time canadian leader in post-season strikeouts with 12, trailed by Ontario’s Kirk McCaskill (10), Moncton, New Brunswick’s Rheal Cormier (10), and Ron Taylor (9).

 British Columbia is producing a bumper crop of baseball talent.
-Justin Morneau of New Westminster was the MVP in the American League last year.
-Jason Bay of Trail was the Rookie of the Year in the National League in 2004.
+Justin Morneau of New Westminster was the most valuable player in the American League last year.
+Jason Bay of Trail was the rookie of the year in the National League in 2004.

 The Colorado Rockies’ ace was born in Vancouver and raised in suburban Delta.